taataa/tapspace/docs/api/v2/index.md

 <a name="tapspacecomponentsbasisisleaf"></a>
 ## [tapspace](#tapspace).[components](#tapspacecomponents).[Basis](#tapspacecomponentsbasis):[isLeaf](#tapspacecomponentsbasisisleaf)()

-Node is a leaf if it has no affine children.
+This basis is a leaf if it has no affine children in DOM.
-Note that also a non-leaf can have non-affine children.
+A leaf can have non-affine children in DOM.
+A basis that is not a leaf has one or more affine children and may also have non-affine chilren.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>

-- a boolean, true if the node has no affine children.
+- a boolean, true if the basis has no affine children.

 Source: [isLeaf.js](https://github.com/taataa/tapspace/blob/2.0-dev/lib/components/Basis/isLeaf.js)